Manage credentials in Azure Automation

 $user = "MyDomain\MyUser" $pw = ConvertTo-SecureString "PassWord!" -AsPlainText -Force $cred = New-Object –TypeName System.Management.Automation.PSCredential –ArgumentList $user, $pw New-AzureAutomationCredential -AutomationAccountName "MyAutomationAccount" -Name "MyCredential" -Value $cred

-The following sample commands show how to use a PowerShell credential in a runbook.
-In this example, the credential is retrieved and its username and password assigned to variables.
+The following example shows how to use a PowerShell credential in a runbook.
+It retrieves the credential and assigns its user name and password to variables.

 $myCredential = Get-AutomationPSCredential -Name 'MyCredential' $userName = $myCredential.UserName $securePassword = $myCredential.Password $password = $myCredential.GetNetworkCredential().Password

-$myCred = Get-AutomationPSCredential -Name 'MyCredential' $userName = $myCred.UserName $securePassword = $myCred.Password $password = $myCred.GetNetworkCredential().Password $myPsCred = New-Object System.Management.Automation.PSCredential ($userName,$password) Connect-AzureRmAccount -Credential $myPsCred
+$myCred = Get-AutomationPSCredential -Name 'MyCredential' $userName = $myCred.UserName $securePassword = $myCred.Password $password = $myCred.GetNetworkCredential().Password $myPsCred = New-Object System.Management.Automation.PSCredential ($userName,$password) Connect-AzAccount -Credential $myPsCred

-You add a Get-AutomationPSCredential activity to a graphical runbook by right-clicking on the credential in the Library pane of the graphical editor and selecting Add to canvas.
+Get-AutomationPSCredential cmdlet to a graphical runbook by right-clicking on the credential in the Library pane of the graphical editor and selecting Add to canvas.

-The following sample shows an example of accessing credentials in Python2 runbooks.
+The following example shows an example of accessing credentials in Python 2 runbooks.

 import automationassets from automationassets import AutomationAssetNotFound # get a credential cred = automationassets.get_automation_credential("credtest") print cred["username"] print cred["password"]